Ataxia123/Notes/Research Communities/NERD/Data/Research/Wiki/Scientific_Method_Framework.md

 >[!notice]
 >By following this framework, you can effectively use the scientific method to conduct research and solve problems in a systematic and organized manner.
-The features of Obsidian, such as the [[Cornell Notes]] system and [[Using Tufte Sidenotes in Obsidian | Tufte Sidenotes]], can greatly enhance this process by facilitating clear and effective note-taking and documentation.
+The features of Obsidian, such as the [[Research Communities/NERD/Procedures/templates/Cornell Notes]] system and [[Using Tufte Sidenotes in Obsidian | Tufte Sidenotes]], can greatly enhance this process by facilitating clear and effective note-taking and documentation.